 Gabriela joined Watsi on December 7th, 2015.
 Six years ago, Gabriela joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gabriela's most recent donation traveled 8,800 miles to support Rin, a farmer from Cambodia, to fund fracture repair following a motorcycle accident.
+Gabriela's most recent donation traveled 8,500 miles to support Thomas, a joyful and bright 9-year-old from Kenya, to fund mobility-restoring leg surgery so he can chase his big dreams.

 Gabriela has funded healthcare for 77 patients in 12 countries.